-GEOG 3030 Urban Geography and Planning (2)
+GEOG 3030 Urban Geography and Planning

 This course provides a systematic introduction to the study of the urban region and its planning processes.
-Attention is concentrated upon the western world, with the planning issues that confront urban areas in the latter part of the twentieth century providing the central theme to the course.
+Attention is concentrated upon the western world, with the planning issues that confront urban areas in the latter part of the city not as an artefact but as a form of social organisation.